rileyleague/rileyleague.github.io/_publications/FormC_AR.md

 ---
-title: "Equity  Crowdfunding 'Rules': Compliance with Mandated Ongoing Financial Reporting in an Unenforced Environment"
+title: "Compliance with Ongoing Financial Reporting Mandates: Field Experimental Evidence on the Decision to Issue an Annual Report"
 collection: publications
 permalink: /publications/FormC_AR
 ---
 with Greg Burke<br>
 Working Paper<br>
 SSRN working paper available [here](https://rileyleague.github.io/files/ssrn-5463161.pdf).
-BibTeX citation available [here](https://rileyleague.github.io/bibfiles/burke2025rules.md).
+BibTeX citation available [here](https://rileyleague.github.io/bibfiles/burke2026compliance.md).
+This paper previously circulated as ``Equity Crowdfunding `Rules': Compliance with Mandated Ongoing Financial Reporting in an Unenforced Environment."

-**Abstract:** Using the regulated, but largely unenforced setting of U.S. equity crowdfunding (ECF) we consider why managers comply with ongoing financial reporting regulations beyond enforcement and litigation risk.
-In a market with billions of dollars invested by millions of investors, over half of ECF issuers fail to file their mandated annual report, with only a third issuing timely.
-Using rich offering-level data, we show compliance is negatively associated with compliance costs and tardy filings are partially explained by the desire to issue additional securities.
-However, despite our rich data, the overall explanatory power of predicting financial reporting compliance is low using observational data.
-Using a randomized intervention, we show compliance increases from messages emphasizing the regulatory risk of non-compliance, but not those emphasizing the potential economic benefits of compliance.
-Further, we show, despite low compliance, investors demand annual report information via EDGAR log data.
-This paper provides the first evidence on ongoing reporting behaviors of ECF issuers and insights into reasons managers comply with financial reporting mandates more broadly.
+**Abstract:** Using the Regulation Crowdfunding market, we examine why managers comply with ongoing financial reporting mandates.
+While incentives motivating compliance are often masked by high regulatory risk, in our setting enforcement is historically absent.
+We show that despite manager awareness of reporting obligations and investor demand for financial reports, over half of managers fail to file their annual report, with only a third filing timely.
+Using rich offering-level data, we find compliance is associated with external monitoring, potential economic benefits, and low compliance costs, though the predictive power of these factors is low.
+Exploiting a field experiment, we show that compliance increases by 20 percent in response to messages emphasizing the regulatory risk of non-compliance but find no detectable effect to messages emphasizing economic benefits.
+Our results provide insights into why managers comply with financial reporting mandates, informing the design of an effective, and potentially more efficient, regulatory regime.

 I discussed this paper on the [Business Scholarship Podcast](https://podcasts.apple.com/us/podcast/gregory-burke-and-riley-league-on-crowdfunding-compliance/id1470002641?i=1000739074455).